 Justice in the Tobacco Fields of North Carolina

-Farm workers in southwest Florida, organized in the Coalition of Immokalee Workers (CIW), have for years organized, demonstrated, and marched to improve wages and working conditions in the fields where they pick tomatoes.
+Farm workers in southwest Florida, members of the organization the founded, the Coalition of Immokalee Workers (CIW), have for years organized, demonstrated, and marched to improve wages and working conditions in the fields where they pick tomatoes.
 They have achieved many successes.
 Food giants Taco Bell, Burger King, MacDonald, Chipotle, Whole Foods, Sodexo, Trader Joe's, and other firms have agreed to improved conditions.
 But the major grocery chains are still mired in the old, exploitative ways.
-So from March 3-17, 2013, the CIW and its allies marched from Ft.
-Myers to Lakeland, FL, the home of Florida grocery chain Publix.
-CIW invited allies to join the march for an hour, a day, the whole march, or anything in between.
-Marchers celebrated the changes underway in Florida's tomato industry, urged Publix to support CIW’s Fair Food Program, and lifted up the hope that, one day, farmworkers across the country will enjoy the unprecedented new rights and working relationships being born today in the fields of Florida.
+CIW and their allies continue to pressure fast food companies and supermarkets to join the Fair Food Program.
+Learn more including the latest developments on the CIW's webpage.

-The Fair Food Program is a groundbreaking approach to social responsibility in the US produce industry.
-It combines the Fair Food Code of Conduct – a set of labor standards developed in a unique collaboration among farmworkers, tomato growers, and the food industry leaders who purchase Florida tomatoes – with a small price premium to help improve harvesters’ wages.
-The goal of the Fair Food Program is to promote the development of a sustainable Florida tomato industry that advances both the human rights of farmworkers and the long-term interests of Florida tomato growers.
+The CIW's Fair Food Program is a new approach, introducing social responsibility into the US produce industry.
+It combines the Fair Food Code of Conduct – a set of labor standards developed in a unique collaboration among farm workers, tomato growers, and the food industry leaders who purchase Florida tomatoes – with a small price premium (an increase of one penny per pound of tomatoes picked) to help improve harvesters’ wages.
+The goal of the Fair Food Program is to promote the development of a sustainable Florida tomato industry that advances both the human rights of farm workers and the long-term interests of Florida tomato growers.

 However, supermarkets have not yet agreed to the price increase.
-With the notable exception of Whole Foods and Trader Joe's, major supermarket chains -- including Publix, Ahold, Kroger and Wal-Mart -- have yet to bring their considerable purchasing power to the plate.
+With the notable exception of Whole Foods and Trader Joe's, major supermarket chains -- including Publix, Ahold, Kroger and Wal-Mart -- have yet to join the Fair Food Program.
 If the goal of a more modern, more humane Florida tomato industry is to be fully realized, the supermarket giants must do their part.
-As consumers, we can all play an important role in letting major supermarkets know that it is time to ensure fair wages and working conditions for the farmworkers who pick their tomatoes.
+As consumers, we can all play an important role in letting major supermarkets know that it is time to ensure fair wages and working conditions for the farm workers who pick their tomatoes.

 General Synod Marches in Support of the Coalition of Immokalee Workers, July 20, 2011